anthonyrisinger/cga/7/cga+01.md

+## Part I: The Unifying Foundation

+The journey toward computational unity begins not with grand abstractions, but with the concrete challenges every geometric system eventually faces.
+Through careful analysis of these challenges, we'll discover why certain patterns emerge repeatedly across different domains, and how recognizing these patterns points toward a more unified approach.

 ### Chapter 1: The Coordination Challenge: When Specialized Tools Must Work Together

 You've been debugging the collision detection system for three weeks.
 The requirements seemed straightforward when the project began: detect when any geometric object intersects with any other.
 Points, lines, planes, spheres, boxes, triangles—the basic building blocks of any physics engine or CAD system.
 Armed with your knowledge of linear algebra and computational geometry, you dove in confidently.